 |4 ounces of marijuana or 2 ounces of marijuana concentrate||Level 1 Drug Misdemeanor (DM1)||6-18 months in the Denver County Jail|

-Denver for a free initial consultation!
+Contact a Marijuana attorney in Denver for a free initial consultation!

 Cultivation, Growth or Production of a Marijuana Plant in Denver